ArcticMC/Scenarios/descriptions.md

 > Whenever a player dies, the weather will cycle between clear skies, to rain, to thunderstorms.

 ### Permanight (L)
-> There is no day time, it is always night time.
+> After the first day, it will always be night.

 ### Picked Teams (L)
 > At the start of the game, players, one by one, are allowed to pick on what team they want to be on.
 The order in which players will pick, will be randomly selected.